koheishingai/blog/_posts/2013-02-21-build-meteor-apps-in-the-browser-with-actionio-and-mongolab.md

 title: Build Meteor apps in the browser with Action.IO and MongoLab
 ---

-[Meteor](http://meteor.com) is the new kid on the block which lets you build web applications very quickly and host them in double-quick time on meteor.com's servers.
+[Meteor](http://meteor.com) is the new kid on the block that lets you quickly build web applications and host them effortlessly on meteor's servers.
 Meteor comes bundled with MongoDB which it uses at it's de-facto datastore.
-While the Meteor guys have done a great job with the installation process, developers might still be wary of polluting their pristine local dev environments, and this is where Action.IO steps in.
+While the Meteor guys have done a great job with the installation process, developers might still be wary of polluting their local dev environments with another platform.
+This is where Action.IO can help.

 ###  Look Ma, No Root

-Unfortunately, the Meteor installation process on Linux requires root access (which is not available on our [free plan](https://action.io/pricing)), as well as the installation of a MongoDB server on your machine.
+Unfortunately, the Meteor installation process on Linux requires root access (not available on our [free plan](https://action.io/pricing)), as well as the installation of a MongoDB server on your machine.

-This post will guide you on how you can do away with the need for root access and lets you use a MongoDB service for free from the lovely folks at [MongoLab](http://mongolab.com), all within the confines of your favorite browser.
+This post will demonstrate how to setup meteor without root access and how to setup a free MongoDB instance from the great [MongoLab](http://mongolab.com) service, all from your favorite internet browser.

 ### Prerequisites